CloudFueled/aks-workshop/src/3.01 - Infrastructure-as-Code (bicep)/Exercise/README.md

 ## 🧭 Step-by-step: orders from the Imperial DevSecOps command

-1. Review and Extend the `main.bicep`
+1. Create / extend the modules

-Locate the `main.bicep` file and complete the following TODOs:

 - Define a **User Assigned Managed Identity** module in the modules folder: